mcdanielj8/dataviz/README.md

 Due to time constraints, there are some improvements that could be made:

 ### Dashboard
 A bar chart was chosen for this visualization, but some of the categories (such as the IDs) would really benefit from being displayed in other formats - something that could be filtered, preferably.
+A line graph may be preferable for the months category.
 Turning this display into a dashboard with multiple visualization options would be my first improvement.

 ### Code Refactoring
 Some of the JS code could be refactored, especially getting new data and formatting the dates.
 This would help with performance.